 At the end of ISO 27001, the company gets a certificate on what was covered but ISO 27001 does not include a report explaining the program.

-Does ISO 27001 cover SOC 2?
+Does ISO 27001 Cover SOC 2?

 ISO 27001 and SOC 2 are separate compliance frameworks.
 While there is a lot of overlap between required controls, they are not one-to-one.
 The stricter requirements of ISO 27001 generally mean that an ISO 27001-certified company will have an easier time earning a SOC 2 than the other way around.